Data Risk Management: Framework, Assessment & Strategies

 8. Proofpoint

-Proofpoint’s email security platform includes domain monitoring capabilities through their Targeted Attack Protection (TAP) product.
+Proofpoint’s email security platform includes domain monitoring through their Targeted Attack Protection (TAP) product.
 The platform identifies lookalike domains used in attacks targeting your organization.

-For organizations already using Proofpoint for email security, adding domain monitoring provides integrated visibility without deploying separate tools.
+If you’re already using Proofpoint for email security, adding domain monitoring provides integrated visibility without deploying separate tools.

 9. Mimecast